Statuses in Latin with translation. Quotes in Latin with translation

 No sooner said than done.

-Wed from Russian proverb "Morning is wiser than evening".
+Wed. from Russian proverb “The morning is wiser than the evening.”

 [Divide et impera!]